 Our experience renting a car in Terceira (Azores)

-Driving on the roads of Terceira is a joy and, fortunately, the roads of the island are dotted with several viewpoints precisely for that reason.
-Stop at them, whenever possible and safe.
-Besides, you will probably also come across a cow or two along the way, so drive slowly and leisurely, admiring your surroundings.
+Driving on Terceira’s roads is a real pleasure, and fortunately, the island’s roads are dotted with several viewpoints for just that reason.
+Stop at them whenever possible and safe to do so.
+You’ll also likely come across the occasional cow along the way, so drive slowly and take your time, taking in the scenery around you.

-What are you waiting for to explore Terceira?
-Fasten your seat belt and… Have a good trip in this paradise of the Azores!
+What are you waiting for?
+Come explore Terceira!
+Buckle up and… Have a great trip through this paradise in the Azores!